 SCIENTIFIC OVERVIEW

-A new understanding of active steroid regulation.
+A new understanding of cortisol regulation.

 HSD-1 inhibition can reduce the ratio of active cortisol to inactive cortisone in the liver by 90%¹